#1 university careers service in Australia^

 - The Carceral Society and Prison Futures

-While the course if conveniently offered on our premium online learning platform, there are also opportunities to engage in practical learning.
-During the course, you can utilise Deakin's cutting edge immersive learning environments to experience lively and engaging content.Read More
+While the course is conveniently offered on our premium online learning platform, there are also opportunities to engage in practical learning.
+During the course, you can utilise Deakin's cutting-edge immersive learning environments to experience lively and engaging content.Read More

-To qualify for the Master of Criminology, a student must successfully complete 8 credit points of study comprising 4 credit points of core units, plus 1 research option totalling a further 4 credit points
+To qualify for the Master of Criminology, a student must successfully complete 12 or 8 credit points (depending upon entry point) of study comprising:

 *Students who have previously completed any of these units within the Graduate Certificate of Criminology are required to substitute with an alternate unit from the course elective list